Canadian Bill of Rights: John Diefenbaker and a National Bill of Rights

-In 1936, four years before being elected to Parliament, John Diefenbaker began drafting his Bill of Rights.
+In 1936, four years before being elected to Parliament, John Diefenbaker began drafting his bill of rights.
 As a young boy, he saw injustice first-hand in the form of discrimination against French-Canadians, natives, Métis and European immigrants.

 On March 16, 1950, a decade before the Canadian Bill of Rights became law, Diefenbaker, then a Saskatchewan MP, told a public forum why such a law was needed.
 Individuals' freedoms of religion, press, speech and association are threatened by the state, he said.
-A Bill of Rights was needed to take a "forthright stand against discrimination based on colour, creed or racial origin".
+A bill of rights was needed to take a "forthright stand against discrimination based on colour, creed or racial origin".

 Diefenbaker advocated for the adoption of a bill of rights during the federal election campaign of 1957.
-In 1960, as prime minister, Diefenbaker introduced the Canadian Bill of Rights, and it was enacted by Parliament.
+In 1960, as Prime Minister, Diefenbaker introduced the Canadian Bill of Rights, which was enacted by Parliament.

 Features

 The Canadian Bill of Rights protects numerous rights, most of which were later included in the Charter.
 Examples include: